jkempf42/kube-volttron/cluster-config/README.md

 Notice that the status prints out the `ip` commands that were used to create the interface.
 You can also see the `wg0` interface using:

-	ip link
+	ip address

-### Creating the `wg0` interface configuration file on the `central node`

-The next step is to create a configuration file for `central-node`.
-Using your favorite editor, open a new file `/etc/wireguard/wg0.conf` (running as `sudo`).
-Edit the file to insert the following configuration:

-	[Interface]
-	PrivateKey = <insert private key of central-node here>
-	Address = 10.8.0.1/24
-	ListenPort = 51820

-	[Peer]
-	PublicKey = <insert gateway-node public key here>
-	AllowedIPs = 10.8.0.0/24
-	Endpoint = <insert public IP address of gateway-node here>:51820 PersistentKeepalive = 21

-Add the private key of the `central-node`, public key of `gateway-node`, and public IP address of `gateway-node` where indicated.
-The public IP address could also just be a DHCP address on the local subnet if you are using a local VM for both nodes.
-Save the file and exit the editor.

-### Installing a system service for the `wg0` interface on `central-node`

-Follow the same instructions as above for installing a system service to bring up the `wg0` interface on the central node.
+After you've started the system service on `gateway-node`, follow the same instructions as above for installing a system service to bring up the `wg0` interface on `central-node`.

 ### Checking `wg0` status and bidirectional connectivity